It’s normal for dogs to lick their paws as part of self-care — but when this becomes a habit, it might be a sign of something more.

 Excessive paw licking may signal issues like allergies, inflammation, or poor gut health — often influenced by what they eat.

 Switching to a more balanced diet can make a big difference.
 Lyka’s gently cooked meals use real ingredients to nourish your dog inside out.
-Our food is formulated to be free from common food allergens such as wheat, soy, and corn, and are rich in anti-inflammatory omega-3 fatty acids.
+Our food is formulated to be free from common food allergens such as wheat, soy, and corn, and is rich in anti-inflammatory omega-3 fatty acids.

-Order your first box and soothe your dog's discomfort today.
+Try Lyka and soothe your dog's discomfort today.